- Getting Started

 You can export chart designs as an HTML file.

-You can export chart designs as a Charticulator Template, which can be loaded as a chart component to create a nested chart.
+You can export chart designs as a Charticulator Template, which can be (1) emported to apply the chart design or (2) loaded as a chart component to create a nested chart.
 Once you click the “Charticulator Template” button at the bottom, a template file is created in JSON format. ( )

 Power BI Custom Visual

-You can export chart designs as a Power BI Custom Visual (.pbiviz), which can be imported into Power BI. ( ) Note that not all chart designs can be exported as a valid custom visual that can be imported into Power BI.
+You can export chart designs as a Power BI Custom Visual (.pbiviz) ( ), which can be imported into Power BI.
+Check out how you can use the chart design in Power BI.
+Note that not all chart designs can be exported as a valid custom visual that can be imported into Power BI.

 Charticulaor allows you to create a small multiple, a series of similar graphs or charts using the same scale and axes, by using a nested chart (or a chart component).